 This solution supports per-hop links setup.
 The Source UE initiates the PC5 security link setup with UE-to-UE Relay (first hop) similar to the UE-to-network relay as defined in TS 33.503.
 And the UE-to-UE Relay initiates the PC5 security link setup with the Target UE (second hop).
 After the Security Establishment procedure is completed between the UE-to-UE Relay and the Target UE, the UE-to-UE Relay continues the PC5 security link setup with the Source UE.

-In order to trigger the Target UE to initiate a DCR message, the UE-to-UE Relay could send a new Direct Communication Invite message that contains Relay Service Code to the 5G ProSe Target UE.
+In order to trigger the Target UE to initiate the second hop PC5 link security establishment procedure, the UE-to-UE Relay could send a Direct Communication Request message that contains Relay Service Code to the 5G ProSe Target UE.
+The 5G ProSe target UE then sends a new Direct Communication Security Request to the 5G ProSe Target UE to trigger the second hop PC5 link security establishment procedure.
 The need for this new message can be decided during normative work.

-This solution is not aligned with TR 23.700-33 [2].
-More specifically, the DCR message sent by Target UE and the DCA sent by U2U Relay is not aligned with TR 23.700-33 [2].Editor's Note: Further evaluation is FFS.
+.

+The 5G ProSe source UE determines to use a security method either with network assistance or without network assistance based on local configuration and its own knowledge, and in this solution it is assumed that a security method with network assistance is used and that the PRUK of the 5G ProSe Source UE is used as root for the PC5 security with the UE-to-UE relay selected by the 5G ProSe Target UE.

+Only UE-to-UE relays supporting the indicated security method (i.e. with network assistance) and which is in 3GPP coverage should respond to the broadcasted Direct Communication Request message and proceed.
+Otherwise, the UE-to-UE relay shall ignore this broadcasted Direct Communication Request message.The UE-to-UE Relay which is in 3GPP coverage, also indicates in the Direct Communication Request message to the target UE whether network-based Relay service authentication and authorization is supported for UE-to-UE relay.
+If the UE-to-UE relay-2 has indicated in the Direct Communication Request message it’s support for network-based Relay service authentication and authorization, then the 5G ProSe target UE shall use the PRUK of 5G ProSe Target UE as root for the PC5 security established with the UE-to-UE relay-2.